What are the various certificate, masters and doctoral degree programs available through the School of Community & Global Health?

 When is the application deadline?

 Applications are processed on a rolling admission basis.
 Each application is evaluated as it is received.
 The SCGH maintains priority application deadlines, but will accept applications after these dates.
-Priority application deadlines for fall and spring semesters are February 1st and November 1st respectively.
-Students who submit their applications by these deadlines will receive priority consideration for financial aid.
-Upcoming deadlines for both the MPH and PhD programs are:
+The priority application deadline for fall semester is February 1st and spring semester is November 1st.
+Students who submit their applications by this deadline will receive priority consideration for financial aid.
+Final deadlines for admission are January 1st (spring) and August 15st (fall).

 How do I apply?
 How much is the application fee?

-You may apply either online or by paper-based application.
+You may apply either online or by paper-based application for the PhD program in Health Promotion Sciences.
 Specific instructions and a checklist can be found at: http://www.cgu.edu/pages/102.asp.
 Mail all supporting documents in one envelope to:

 160 E. Tenth Street